goliatone/wee-things-workshop/tutorials/1-hello-world/README.md

 ## Hello World!

-In this tutorial we will learn how to load a simple **hello world** script into our NodeMCU devkit board using the ESPLorer IDE.
+In this tutorial we will learn how to load a simple **hello world** script into our NodeMCU devkit board using the [esp clit tool][node-esp].

 You should follow the [introductory tutorial][intro-tutorial] to get your Mac environment ready.